List of Urusei Yatsura characters: Cherry

 Cherry has amazing spiritual powers, but does not always seem to be in complete control of them.
 His ugly face and very short stature are frequently used for comedic effect, or even as a defense against attackers.
 Cherry has made a vow of asceticism, living in a tent in an empty lot not far from Ataru's house.
 However, his vow apparently does not apply to food, as he is exceedingly gluttonous, and often offers his services in exchange for a free meal (or simply blatantly eating other's food despite not planning to help with anything).
-Cherry is voiced by Ichiro Nagai (first series) and Wataru Takagi (second series) in Japanese, and by Eric Paisley in the English dub of Those Obnoxious Aliens.
+Cherry is voiced by Ichiro Nagai (first series) and Wataru Takagi (second series) in Japanese, and by Eric Paisley (Those Obnoxious Aliens) and John Swasey (second series) in English.